VerdantFox/blog_posts/posts/0002_pytest_tips_and_tricks/pytest.md

 ### --lf/--last-failed

-This command line switch is really convenient when you have a subset of your tests failing.
+This command-line switch is convenient when you have a subset of your tests failing.
 You can run `pytest --lf`, make changes to try to fix the failing tests, and then repeat the command over to only run tests that failed on the previous run until all tests pass.